 Q: Do you support real time weather or ADS-B?
 What about TIS-B?

-We are currently supporting Baron’s MobileLink product for weather delivered over XM Radio by WxWorx, SkyRadar via Wi-Fi for in flight weather through ADS‐B transmissions and the Dual XGPS170.
-With AviationMaps, ADS‐B will provide NEXRAD Radar, METARs, TAFs, NOTAMs and PIREPs.
-We plan to expand our ADS-B coverage in the future.
-TIS-B is not yet supported as the lack of aircraft using this technology may create a false sense of safety.
+Yes!
+We are currently supporting Baron’s MobileLink product for weather delivered over XM Radio by WxWorx, SkyRadar and iLevil via WiFi for in flight weather through ADS‐B transmissions and the Dual XGPS170 via Bluetooth.
+With AviationMaps, ADS‐B provides NEXRAD Radar, METARs, TAFs, NOTAMs and PIREPs.

 Q: Do I have to have an internet connection to use your application?